ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06b-analysis-in-practice.md

 We just have to remember that we also have to look at the boolean test itself -- it might call a function that takes some time to run, and then we have to include that too.

-For example, AVL trees (@sec:avl-trees) can be used to store sets of elements, and to search in an AVL tree is logarithmic in the number of elements, $O(\log(n))$.
+For example, AVL trees (@sec:search-trees:AVL-trees) can be used to store sets of elements, and to search in an AVL tree is logarithmic in the number of elements, $O(\log(n))$.
 If we have an `if`-statement where we test if an AVL tree contains a certain element, then the test itself is logarithmic and we must not forget that.